SustainabilitySUSTAINABILITY

 Environmental Management Organizational Chart

-Regarding the impact that risks and earnings opportunities relating to climate change will have on our business activities and profitability, etc., we are considering the necessary disclosure items and content under the leadership of the Environment Working Group of the SDGs Committee.
+Regarding the impact that risks and earnings opportunities relating to climate change will have on our business activities and profitability, etc., we are considering the necessary disclosure items and content under the leadership of the Environmental Management Promotion Committee of the Sustainability Committee.

 At present, giving reference to the TCFD recommendations framework, we are aware of the major physical risks as well as the transition risks and opportunities relating to climate change, and our implementation policies are as follows.